Does a Small Business Really Need a Brand?

 Every business needs a brand to distinguish itself from the competition.
 Whether it’s a $25 million corporation, a family-owned small business or a sole proprietorship start-up.
 Even a salesperson, the smallest unit in the business-to-consumer equation, is more successful with a brand.
 After all, to consistently earn commissions year after year, a salesperson must build up a following of loyal customers who buy from him or her again and again.
 The most effective way they can do that is to develop a personal brand.

-Here’s a real life example of how a brand can boost a sales person's numbers.
+Here’s a real life example of how a personal brand can boost a sales person's numbers.

 Years ago, before there was an Internet, almost every business –big or small – had a listing in the Yellow Pages published by R.R Donnelley.
 Research showed that buying ad space in the phone book as well as a listing would significantly increase public awareness of that business.
 And Donnelley had a highly competitive sales force whose job it was to sell as many ads as they could.
 Most of these people were glib, ambitious extroverts, the total opposite of my friend Rose.
 Yet Rose sold more Yellow Page ads for over a decade than most of her colleagues, becoming one of the company’s top salespeople.